x-govuk/govuk-prototype-components/docs/masthead.md

 layout: sub-navigation
 order: 4
 title: Masthead
-description: Introduce users to your product or service.
+description: Introduce users to a major section or topic area, product or service
 ---

 {% from "example/macro.njk" import appExample %}